bpaquet/node-logstash/Readme.markdown

 ---

 This plugin is used on log server to receive logs from an HTTP/HTTPS stream.
 This is useful in case the agent can only output logs through an HTTP/HTTPS channel.
-Consider using websocket as it is much faster than HTTP.

 Example: